agroal/pgagroal/doc/CONFIGURATION.md

 Remote management users needs to have their database set to `admin` in order for the entry to be considered.

+There could be up to `64` HBA entries in the configuration file.

 # pgagroal_databases configuration

 The `pgagroal_databases` configuration defines limits for a database or a user or both.
 The limits are the number